Douglas SBD Dauntless in New Zealand service: Disposal

 In total, the RNZF operated 68 Douglas Dauntless dive bombers.
 In its combat operations, No. 25 Squadron lost five aircraft, two of which were shot down by Japanese anti-aircraft fire.
 Of the 27 SBD-3s and SBD-4s still in New Zealand, two were destroyed in accidents.
-This left 25 aircraft which had been placed in storage at Hobsonville in February 1944, following the RNZAF's shift in focus to fighter operations.
+This left 25 aircraft which had been placed in storage at RNZAF Station Hobsonville in February 1944, following the RNZAF's shift in focus to fighter operations.
 Three of these were transferred to the United States Navy in June 1944 while the remaining aircraft were eventually sold for scrap in 1948.

 The wreckage of the Dauntless that was lost while No. 25 Squadron was in training on Espiritu Santo was discovered in remote hilly terrain in 1987 and salvaged for return to New Zealand.
 No trace of the crew was found.
 Another SBD-5 that had been used by No. 25 Squadron in the Solomon Islands is in the collection of the Planes of Fame Air Museum in the United States.